Skip to content

 Catherine is passionate about providing treatment that is multi-sensory, individualized, and meaningful while implementing evidence-based practice to provide optimal services to all clients.

-Speech Language Pathologist | Christie Arnhols
+Christie Arnhols | Speech Language Pathologist

-About Christie Arnhols, M.S.
+Christie Arnhols, M.S.
 CCC-SLP

 Christie Arnhols is a NJ and NY state licensed, ASHA certified speech language pathologist.
 She attended Ithaca college in NY for her undergrad and received a BS in Speech Language Pathology and Audiology.
 Christie then attended Montclair State University in NJ and received her MA in Communication Science Disorders in 2013.